 To anyone who plans to inform me that I am bi, please see this post first (I’m tired of answering repetitive comments): Men Know My Sexuality Better Than Me.
 And to those who think this means women don’t find men sexy or desirable, see this: Men Don’t Feel Sexy–and It Sucks.

-Posted on January 10, 2011, in body image, feminism, gender, men, objectification, psychology, sex, sexism, women and tagged body image, culture, feminism, gender, men, objectification, perfect body, sex, sexism, sexual objectification, sexuality, women.
+Posted on January 10, 2011, in body image, feminism, gender, men, objectification, psychology, sex and sexuality, sexism, women and tagged body image, culture, feminism, gender, men, objectification, perfect body, sex and sexuality, sexism, sexual objectification, sexuality, women.
 Bookmark the permalink.
-108 Comments.
+166 Comments.